dyte-io/device-emulator/README.md

 ## About The Project

 For a WebRTC based solution like Dyte, having integration tests that can test multi-user call with Audio/Video on is necessary.
 Part of the integration tests is the ability to attest different media behaviours.

 These are not straightforward as Media devices are usually not available in virtualised / testing environments, these interfaces (`getUserMedia`) are a reflection of actual hardware connected to the device, and therefore it is difficult to test real world scenarios in a software test run.

 Even if you have devices available, scenarios such as

 - A new microphone device is plugged in, does my application switch the input to the new device
 - How does my application handle hardware failure

 become difficult to test automatically

 Dyte's Device Emulator is a solution for the above problems.
 It provides ways to add, remove media devices and mimic specific real world behaviour.
 By using this emulation toolkit, QA engineers, developers, and testers can ensure that WebRTC applications deliver a consistent and high-quality user experience across different hardware setups.

-## Running locally
+## Running Locally

 ### Install dependencies

 ```
 npm i
 ```

 ### Run the development server

 ```
 npm run dev
 ```